connorjamessmith/connorjamessmith/README.md

 <div align="center">

 ## � About Me
-Head of IT at a UK-based company, working across infrastructure, architecture, and full-stack development.
+Head of IT at a UK-based company.

 ---